 In EDULA 199 "Tutoring Writing & Learning: Theory & Practice," you learn how to work as a learning assistant in the studio.
 Both classroom learning and practical experience tutoring are part of the course.
 To register, you must have passed ENGL 101 with a 3.5 GPA or higher, have your ENGL 101 instructor's recommendation, and interview with Grace Rhodes, professor of EDULA 199.

 Students can discuss their concerns about their reading, writing, and study skills with The Writing & Learning Studio director who can suggest resources and strategies for improvement in those areas.
-(Students who have or suspect they have a learning disability should first check with the Office of Special Services, Room 5226.
+(Students who have or suspect they have a learning disability should first check with Student Support Programs, Room 5226.
 Their phone number is 206-546-4545.)

 Faculty may invite the TWLS director, Grace Rhodes, to speak briefly to their classes about TWLS resources.
 This is an excellent way for students to find out about the studio and for instructors to encourage their using it.
 Instructors may email Grace at email@example.com or call ext.
 4308 from on campus.